grownjs/object-new/README.md

 Perhaps the `mixins()` method works exactly like `init()` but there's a key difference: mixins can be referenced and executed from host instances.

-This way you avoid to call directly `init()` on each added extension from your module.

 ## Methods

 Instance methods must be defined within a `methods` object.